CryptoDinh/botasaurus/README.md

 Many developers unnecessarily increase their work by writing code to visit each page one by one and scrape links, which they could have easily by just looking at the Sitemap.

-The Botasaurus Sitemap Module makes this process easy as cake by allowing you to get all links or sitemaps using:
+The flute Sitemap Module makes this process easy as cake by allowing you to get all links or sitemaps using:
 - The homepage URL (e.g., `https://www.omkar.cloud/`)
 - A direct sitemap link (e.g., `https://www.omkar.cloud/sitemap.xml`)
 - A `.gz` compressed sitemap (e.g., `https://www.g2.com/sitemaps/sitemap_index.xml.gz`)